yogi/fabacademy2016/w8-embedded.md

 Then I opened up the Examples -> Blink sketch and changed the pin number for the LED from 13 to 6.
 I had connected the LED to PA7 which was on pin 6.

-Here are the schematics and layout for the board from week 6 for reference:
+For reference, here are the schematics and layout for the board from week 6 to figure out which pin the LED is connected to:

 <img src="images/w6-schematic.jpg" height="400"/>